allink/allink-core-static/docs/plugins/app-content-plugin.md

 </div>
 ```

-These spacings, among others, can be defined in `static/scss/base/_variables.scss`.
-Search for `=list` and look for e.g. `$manage-spacings-container-xs`.
+These spacings, among others, can be defined in `static/scss/base/variables/_app-content-plugin.scss`.
+Search for `=list` and look for e.g. `$manage-spacings-container`.

 ### App Plugin (Detail View)

+As default we use a `col-1` layout which can be customised.
-Currently, we are still in the process of defining a standard for the detail template of app content.
-Most project require custom adjustments, which makes it pretty much impossible to predict them all and providing variables for every solution.
+Most projects require custom adjustments, which makes it pretty much impossible to predict them all and providing variables for every solution.

-So if default structure is used, then you can make use of the available variables in `static/scss/base/_variables.scss`.
+So if default structure is used, then you can make use of the available variables in `static/scss/base/variables/_app-content-plugin.scss`.
 Search for `=detail`.